 The Mississippi Blues Trail

-Coahoma County has fifteen markers on the Mississippi Blues Trail.
-For more information and specific directions, visit www.msbluestrail.org.
+Coahoma County has fifteen markers on the Mississippi Blues Trail listed below with a downloadable map.
+For more information on the entire Ms Blues Trail and specific marker locations visit www.msbluestrail.org.

 649 2nd Street, Friars Point